UniMath/agda-unimath/src/foundation/cartesian-morphisms-arrows.lagda.md

   pr2 postcomp-cartesian-hom-arrow = is-cartesian-postcomp-cartesian-hom-arrow
 ```

-### The folding operation on cartesian morphisms of arrows
+### A folding operation on cartesian morphisms of arrows

 A morphism of arrows